atsushieno/kmmk/README.md

 Kmmk is a virtual MIDI keyboard application based on [ktmidi](https://github.com/atsushieno/ktmidi).

-Here is the basics: it receives either keyboard inputs, mouse clicks or touch inputs, among whatever the underlying platform accepts.
+Here are the basics: it receives either keyboard inputs, mouse clicks or touch inputs, among whatever the underlying platform accepts.
 Then it sends note on/off operations etc. to the target MIDI output device.

 Kmmk makes use of Kotlin Multiplatform and Jetpack Compose, and should run on Android and desktop i.e. Linux, Mac and most likely Windows (not verified).